1 year (60 ECTS)

 - Taught in small, interactive workgroups with excellent individual thesis supervision.

 - Community-building activities throughout the program will ensure cohesion in the programs cohort, such as guest speakers, simulation, serious gaming, study trips.

-As a graduate you can manage projects and people within in the context of complex health and wellbeing related societal problems.
-You are able to frame problems from a sociological as well as health and wellbeing perspective.
+As a graduate you can manage projects within in the context of complex health and wellbeing related societal problems.
+You are able to frame problems from a sociological perspective on health and wellbeing.
 You have acquired the knowledge as well as analytical and communication skills to lead and participate in innovation-oriented projects aiming to tackle health and wellbeing and (health)care related societal challenges.
 You have learned to analyze demographic drivers and outcomes of societal issues, as well as of public interventions aimed at addressing (health) care challenges.

-Graduates started or work for example as policy advisor, policy officer, data analyst, researcher or trainer at: (Health)care organizations, (local, regional, national and international) health policy organizations, NGOs, (International) societal change and innovation projects, multinational organizations, health insurance companies, public health organizations, or research institutes.
+Graduates can land jobs such as policy advisor, policy officer, data analyst, researcher or trainer at: (Health)care organizations, (local, regional, national and international) health policy organizations, NGOs, (International) societal change and innovation projects, multinational organizations, health insurance companies, public health organizations, or research institutes.